Gaoura/pronounceable_anagrams/README.md

 To-do :
 - [ ] Add some kind of sorting according to the quantity of successive consonants or vowels
 - [ ] Find better bigram/trigram sets for french words
-- [ ] Add an UI, maybe using Unity
+- [ ] Add an UI (using Unity ?)
+- [ ] Study Markov chains and maybe add an option to generate words using this method